-- 9.3.1 Staff are responsible for: - Delivering RSHE in a sensitive and unbiased way - Modelling positive attitudes to RSHE - Modelling equality, diversity and inclusion - Monitoring progress in RSHE as part of the standard internal baseline assessment systems for student performance - Responding to the needs of individual students (e.g. those with special educational needs and disabilities) - Responding appropriately to students whose parents or carers wish them to be withdrawn from components of RSHE - Differentiating RSHE lessons to meet the academic and emotional needs of their students - Making RSHE and Personal Development lessons in accordance with the planning rota set by the RSHE co-ordinator - 9.3.2 Staff do not have the right to opt out of teaching RSHE.
-Staff who have concerns about teaching RSHE are encouraged to discuss this with the Principal. - 9.3.3 The Latimer Arts College teaching staff will be trained on the delivery of RSHE through video and live CPD as part of their continuing professional development.
+- 9.3.1 Staff are responsible for: - Delivering RSHE in a sensitive and unbiased way - Modelling positive attitudes to RSHE - Modelling equality, diversity and inclusion - Monitoring progress in RSHE as part of the standard internal baseline assessment systems for student performance - Responding to the needs of individual students (e.g. those with special educational needs and disabilities) - Responding appropriately to students whose parents or carers wish them to be withdrawn from components of RSHE - Differentiating RSHE lessons to meet the academic and emotional needs of their students - Preparing RSHE resources and PSHE lessons in accordance with the planned curriculum. - 9.3.2 Staff do not have the right to opt out of teaching RSHE.
+Staff who have concerns about teaching RSHE are encouraged to discuss this with the Principal. - 9.3.3 The Latimer Arts College teaching staff will be supported on the delivery of RSHE as part of their continuing professional development.
 Specific departments (e.g. the science department) will additionally arrange internal training or awareness raising for their staff on wider curriculum inclusion of RSHE.
-Progress Leaders should work with the PSHRE Co-ordinator to ensure that that PSHE, diversity, inclusion, and aspects of RSHE is implemented into all areas of the curriculum.
+Progress Leaders should work with the PSHE lead to ensure that that PSHE, diversity, inclusion, and aspects of RSHE is implemented into all areas of the curriculum.
 The Progress Leader for each department is responsible for this taking place.